 Glossary of Steel Construction Terms

-Basic Terms and Descriptions:
+Basic Terms and Descriptions Applicable to Steel Buildings:

 Accessory: A building product which supplements a basic solid panel building such as a door, window, light transmitting panel, roof vent, cupola, soffit, wainscot, overhang, etc.

 Agricultural Building: A structure designed and constructed to house farm implements, hay, grain, poultry, livestock, or other agricultural products.
 Such structures should not include: spaces meant for habitation or to be occupied, spaces in which agricultural products are processed, treated, or the possibility of being as a place of occupancy by the general public.